HackShiv/HackBot/README.md

 - Ability to create different files with the AI based on output (.txt, .exe, .sh, .doc, etc) - So for example "user: Give me some XSS, I can use on a website > XSSpayloads.txt" (Ofc this is simplified and I might have to add flags probably)
 - Make it the most more humanlike????
 (Impossible, or is it?) :0

 Feel free to use it, inspect the code, play with it, feedback or help you are interested, really, that'd be much appreciated.
-(Also star my project if you find it useful)
+(Also star my repo if you find it useful)